 BIA-ALCL is highly treatable with high cure rates.

 Significant, rapid swelling of the breast (over a period of days or weeks) is usually the first symptom of BIA-ALCL.
 Typically, this occurs at an average of 8 years after implantation (range: 2-28 years).
 Other presenting symptoms include a lump in the breast or armpit, firmness of the breast, or pain.

 BIA-ALCL is usually easily and completely treated if patients see their doctor when symptoms first arise.

-This is an “it depends” type of answer.
-Most of the time, patients see their plastic surgeon immediately when they develop breast swelling with an implant in place.
+This is an "it depends" type of answer.
+Most of the time, our patients see their Knoxville plastic surgeon immediately when they develop breast swelling with an implant in place.
 In these cases, the disease is nearly always caught early and cured with a straightforward procedure (removal of the implant and the implant capsule).

 The disease advances in some cases in women who ignored earlier symptoms or saw a physician (or urgent care clinic, or "physician extender") who did not properly diagnose them.

 The FDA reports that the risk of developing BIA-ALCL is between 1:3,817 and 1:30,000; this is accurate as of this writing (July 2019).

 As of July of 2019, there appears to be no risk of developing BIA-ALCL if the surface of the implant is smooth; only textured implants (both round and shaped) have been present in cases where BIA-ALCL has developed.
 All textured implant types and implant manufacturers have had cases reported to the FDA.
 As the implant texturing gets more aggressive (the surface of the implant is rougher), the incidence increases.